Health & Safety

 Injuries & ADHD (Attention-Deficit/Hyperactivity Disorder)

 Children and adolescents with Attention-Deficit/Hyperactivity Disorder (ADHD) can have more frequent and severe injuries than peers without ADHD.
-Injuries and Hospital Use in Children and
+Injuries and Hospital Use in Children and Adolescents Research indicates that

 Read the rest this article free